joshf/Indication/README.markdown

 So instead of linking to http://yoursite.com/some/directory/mydownload1.zip, link to http://yoursite.com/SHTracker/get.php?id=mydownload1

-This will log the count of the download and redirect the user to the file
+This will log the count of the download and redirect users to the file

 This script can also be called via $_POST just set the name of the form to id and the value to the id you wish to download